 That's my policy about using a machine once in a while.
 If I were to use it for an hour every day, that would no longer be "once in a while" — it would be regular use.
 At that point, I would start to feel the heavy hand of any nonfree software in that computer, and feel the duty to arrange to use a liberated computer instead.

 Likewise, if I were to ask or lead someone to set up a computer for me to use, that would make me ethically responsible for its software load.
-In such a case I insist on free software, just as if the machine were mine.
+In such a case I insist on free software, just as if the machine were my own property.

 As for microwave ovens and other appliances, if updating software is not a normal part of use of the device, then it is not a computer.
 In that case, I think the user need not take cognizance of whether the device contains a processor and software, or is built some other way.
 However, if it has an "update firmware" button, that means installing different software is a normal part of use, so it is a computer.

-Skype (or any nonfree noninteroperable communication program) is a special case.
+Skype (or any nonfree noninteroperable communication program) is a special case because of its network effect.
 Using Skype to talk with someone else who is using Skype is encouraging the other to use nonfree software.
-So I won't use it under any circumstances.
-(See more information .)
+Doing so regularly is pressuring the other to use nonfree software.
+So I refuse to use Skype under any circumstances (See more information .)

 Streaming media dis-services such as Netflix and Spotify require nonfree client programs that impose digital restrictions mechanisms ( DRM ) intended to stop the user from saving a copy of the data being streamed through her own computer.
 You should never use DRM that you can't break, so you should not use these dis-services unless you can break their DRM.

 An additional injustice of these and other streaming client programs is that they impose unjust contracts (EULAs) which restrict the user more strictly than copyright law itself.
 I do not agree to EULAs, period, and I urge you to join me in rejecting them.